 Think more about reducing percentages of missed deliveries than about trying to eliminate all missed deliveries.
 It is more realistic to create supply chain models with low percentage rates of missed deliveries than to create models with absolutely no missed deliveries.
 Such perfect supply chains do not exist in the real world.
 The screenshots below illustrate the effects of percentage reductions in missed deliveries.

-On the left is the baseline missed delivery rate built into the simulation for a particular route in a supply chain.
-On the right is the result of a 50% reduction in missed deliveries (subtract half the travel time on the route from the vehicle delay between departures).
-Notice how on-hand inventory levels fluctuate (for the most part) inside a lower range – 25 to 55 versus 30 to 60.
-On-hand inventory is lower because delivery quantities can be smaller since there is less need to continually replenish safety stock because there are fewer missed deliveries.
+The graph on the left above shows the baseline missed delivery rate in a simulation using a 24 hour delay between departures on a particular route.
+On the right above the graph shows the result of a 50% reduction in missed deliveries (subtract half the travel time on the route from the delay between departure).
+Notice how on-hand inventory levels fluctuate inside a lower range: 25 to 55; versus 30 to 60.
+And see how average on-hand inventory over the entire period is also lower in the graph on the right.
+Due to fewer missed deliveries, delivery quantities can be smaller making average on-hand inventory lower.
+Delivery quantities can be smaller because fewer missed deliveries means there is less need to continually replenish safety stock.

 Copyright © 2016 by SCM Globe Corp.